How to Create the Ideal Design Thinking Process

 Prototyping is all about getting potential solutions in the hands of users as quickly as possible.
 They help you think through your potential solution, communicate it to stakeholders, and rapidly test potential solutions inexpensively.

 Prototypes can take many forms - it often doesn’t mean code.
-It can be something as simple as written product concept.
-It can be mockups.
-It can be a clickable keynote.
+It can be something as simple as written product concept, or mockups, or a clickable keynote.
 What matters is creating the prototype that allows you to get useful insights as quickly as possible.

 Prototypes also don’t have to address the entire problem statement.
 You can prototype specific steps of the user journey, chaining them together over time as you hone in on solutions that are effective.